Scan. Dismiss. Scan. Dismiss. Scan …click!

 Here’s what’s happening in your visitor’s brain…

-The job of the headline is to indicate the benefit and to make a promise to the visitor that it’s worth it.
-And to do it in less than a second.
+It is a promise.
+It’s job is to indicate the benefit to the potential visitor.
+To convince them it’s worth clicking.
+And to do it in less than one second.

 The more specific the benefit, the more likely the visitor is to click.
 Great headlines make specific promises.